Syncurity/irflow-sdk-python/examples/README.md

  # Running the test scripts

  The test scripts can run on any computer that has Python and the irflow_client installed.
- irflow_client dependancies, which are installed automatically when the irflow_client is installed.
+ irflow_client dependencies, which are installed automatically when the irflow_client is installed.

  To run the test scripts, go to a command prompt, navigate to the directory with your copy of the test scripts, and enter the command